 Agreements, alerts etc

 Pairs playing together are allowed to have artificial uses for bids in agreed situations.
 These are sometimes known as "conventions" and many are named after the person who invented or popularised them.
 They are played around the world, sometimes in different forms or variations.
+See the link at the bottom for some examples.

 ALERT